 \section{Conclusion}

-In this work, we presented a stochastic approximation instance which solution retrieves the VaR and ES of the loss of a financial derivatives portfolio.
+In this work, we presented a stochastic approximation problem whose solution retrieves the VaR and ES of the loss of a financial derivatives portfolio.
 This loss, however, can only be simulated in a nested Monte Carlo fashion.
 A naively nested algorithm performs one inner simulation layer within each outer update of a stochastic approximation scheme.
-A single (bias) parameter allows to control simultaneously the bias, the iterations amount and the complexity of the nested algorithm.
-But, considering a prescribed accuracy $\varepsilon$, this algorithm can only optimally achieve a complexity of order $\varepsilon^{-3}$.
-Our multilevel algorithm combines multiple paired estimates obtained by a geometric progression of biased nested schemes, in a manner that reduces the overall simulation complexity.
+A single (bias) parameter allows to control simultaneously the bias, the amounts of iterations and the complexity of the nested algorithm.
+But considering a prescribed accuracy $\varepsilon $, this algorithm can only optimally achieve a complexity of the order $\varepsilon ^{-3}$.
+Our multilevel algorithm combines multiple paired estimates obtained by a geometric progression of biased nested schemes in a manner that reduces the overall simulation complexity. \\